kgish/skillzz/README.md

 See [Deploying Rails Applications with the Puma Web Server](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).

-Finally, I went to the application root directory `/path/to/skillz` and did the following:
+In order to set up the deployment process, I went to the application root directory `/path/to/skillz` and did the following:

     $ heroku login
     $ heroku apps:create
     $ git push heroku master
     $ heroku run rake db:migrate
     $ heroku run rake db:seed

+For each stable version which has been verified by `rspec` (all tests green), I run the following commands:

+    $ (feature-branch) git add .
+    $ (feature-branch) git commit -m"Some informative message explaining things"
+    $ (feature-branch) git push
+    $ (feature-branch) git checkout master
+    $ (master) git merge feature-branch
+    $ (master) git push
+    $ (master) git push heroku master

 Voilà, it should be up and running now.